radiofrance/dib/docs/backends.md

 **BuildKit**

-If available, DIB will try to use the BuildKit engine to build images, which is faster than the default Docker build engine.
+If available, dib will try to use the BuildKit engine to build images, which is faster than the default Docker build engine.

 ## Kaniko